- About The Myers-Briggs Company

 bChannels has achieved a scale which needs a framework where future leaders can step up and take responsibility.

-To do this properly, bChannels were aware that they needed to avoid being inward looking.
+To do this properly, bChannels' leaders were aware that they needed to avoid being inward looking.
 They wanted an external viewpoint to help them to assess their own understanding of leadership, and they wanted input from a development partner – someone with breadth of experience with other companies, access to market research, and full knowledge of best-practice methods in this field. bChannels needed to ‘know what they didn’t know.’

-The Myers-Briggs Company started by asking bChannels, ‘What does successful leadership look like?’
+We started by asking bChannels, ‘What does successful leadership look like?’
 Answering this question would help everyone to identify where the success criteria were being met (and not being met) so that a new definition of good leadership could be made for people to grow into.

 - Introduction to leadership